Sue Bird's Success and Achievements in Timeline

 A closer look at the biggest achievements of Sue Bird.
 Awards, milestones, and records that define success.

-Sue Bird is a celebrated former professional basketball player, renowned for her remarkable career with the Seattle Storm in the WNBA.
-Drafted first overall in 2002, she is widely regarded as one of the greatest WNBA players of all time, uniquely winning championships across three decades.
-Beyond her WNBA achievements, Bird also gained experience in the NBA as a Basketball Operations Associate for the Denver Nuggets and played for teams in the Russian league.
-She also holds dual citizenship with both the U.S. and Israel.
+Sue Bird, born Suzanne Brigit Bird, is a celebrated former professional basketball player, renowned for her career with the Seattle Storm in the WNBA.
+Drafted first overall in 2002, she's lauded as one of the WNBA's all-time greats.
+Notably, Bird is the only WNBA player to secure championships across three decades.
+Beyond the WNBA, she gained experience in the front office with the Denver Nuggets and played for multiple teams in the Russian league.
+She is also a dual citizen of the United States and Israel.

-In 2000, Sue Bird started all four games for the USA Basketball team at the Jones Cup in Taipei, Taiwan, leading the team with 17 assists and helping them win the gold medal.
+In 2000, Sue Bird competed with USA Basketball as a member of the Jones Cup Team in Taipei, Taiwan.
+She started all four games, leading the team with 17 assists and helping them to the gold medal.

 In 2000, Sue Bird won an NCAA Championship with UConn.